sivaprasad2003/Jarvis/README.md

 # JARVIS AI Assistant 💻🎙️🤖

-JARVIS is your personal AI assistant that understands voice commands, recognizes faces, seamlessly launches Windows applications, detects objects using AI vision, manages system functions, and even chats with you dynamically using Google Gemini AI.
+JARVIS is your personal AI assistant that understands voice commands, recognizes faces, seamlessly launches Windows applications, detects objects using AI vision, manages system functions, and even chats with you dynamically using Google Gemini AI or offline local LLM via Ollama.

 ---